Team Updates

 The meeting’s environment can have a considerable impact on their dynamic.
 When you have to wait for everyone to get seated at a large table, fetch their coffee, and bring out their notes, you just bleed productivity.

 A great solution to this is to switch to standup meetings.
 First, they’re much easier to organize – you can just find a meeting lobby instead of looking for an office to house the whole team.
-Second, team status updates will be significantly shorter with everyone standing.
+Second, team status reports will be significantly shorter with everyone standing.
 No one likes to stand in place for a long time, while you can get pretty comfy in those huge chairs in the meeting room.

 This advice can be used in conjunction with the previous.
 You can turn weekly team status check-ins into standing meetings and keep them even shorter.
 Alternatively, you can mix in daily standup meetings with your regular, seated ones.
-That way, daily standup meetings can be used for brief chats between team members, while non-standup ones are reserved for broader discussions.
+That way, daily standup meetings can be used for brief chats between teammates, while non-standup ones are reserved for broader discussions.

 By switching to standup meetings, you save on both time and logistics.
 It probably isn’t bad for your glutes either.